masih4/CryoNuSeg/README.md

 ## Citation
-A paper describing our dataset is submitted to the International Symposium on Biomedical Imaging and currently, it is under review.
+A paper describing our dataset is under preparation and will be submitted to the International Symposium on Biomedical Imaging 2021.
 The following BibTex entry will be updated soon.

 BibTex entry:
 ```